 (Heading as in cause or matter)

-TAKE notice that [pursuant to the leave of given on the day of 20 .] the Court [or Mr. Justice ] will be moved on the day of 20 at o’clock in the noon, or so soon thereafter as counsel can be heard, by counsel for the abovenamed [plaintiff] [or defendant] for an order that and that the costs of the application be .
+TAKE notice that [pursuant to the leave of given on the day of 20 .] the Court will be moved on the day of 20 at o’clock in the noon, or so soon thereafter as counsel can be heard, by counsel for the abovenamed [plaintiff] [or defendant] for an order that and that the costs of the application be .

 Dated the day of 20 .